cysouw/diathesis/text/c13_zumInfinitive.md

 - Viele Junge denken ans Auswandern.^[~~DWDS~~: Die Zeit, 04.03.2013, Nr.
 10.]
 :::

 Another possible candidate for grammaticalisation is the verb *bringen*.
-The verb *bringen zu* 'to provoke' (with a governed preposition *zu*) has a rather different meaning compared to *bringen* 'to bring' (without *zu*).
+The verb *bringen* 'to bring' (without *zu*) [@next a] has a rather different meaning compared to *bringen zu* 'to provoke' (with a governed preposition *zu*) [@next b].
 This might be a first step in a development towards a new *Präpositionsinfinitiv* construction.
-However, currently there is simply a bifurcation between a verb *bringen* without *zu* and a verb *bringen* with *zu*.
+However, currently there is simply a bifurcation between a verb *bringen* and a verb *bringen zu*.
 There is not (yet) a semantic distinction between a *bringen zu* with a *Präpositionsinfinitiv* and a *bringen zu* without that option.

 ::: ex
+- Sie bringt mich nach Hause.
-- Sie bringt mich immer zum Weinen.
+- Sie bringt mich immer zum Weinen. \
-- Sie bringt mich immer dazu, zu weinen.
+  Sie bringt mich immer dazu, zu weinen. \
-- Sie bringt mich immer dazu, dass ich weine.
+  Sie bringt mich immer dazu, dass ich weine.
 :::

+A possible example of a light verb that has already separated from its lexical meaning is *kommen+zum‑Infinitiv* 'end of movment', which has a different meaning from *kommen+zu‑Infinitiv* 'to have time for' (see [@sec:zuminfinitive-kommen-zum]).

-### Adverbial {#sec:zuminfinitive-teleological}
+### Adverbial constructions {#sec:zuminfinitive-teleological}

-Vergleich adverbiale Benutzung der nominalisierte Verben?

-Adverbial meaning:

-- beim: temporal "during"
-- zum: teleological "um zu"
-- vom: allative "from"
+Another phenomenon that looks like a *Präpositionsinfinitiv* are adverbial prepositions with infinitives.
+So these are constituents that consist of a preposition+article and an infinitive, like *zum Laufen*, but they have an adverbial status in the sentence.
+That implies, as adverbials are syntactically optional, the first easy test is to simply leave them out.
+The resulting sentence should still be complete.

+Highly frequent are examples of teleological ('goal oriented') *zum‑Infinitiv* adverbials.
+For example, *zum Schwimmen* in [@next a] can be paraphrased as 'with the intend to swim', or in German as 'um zu schwimmen'.
+Another frequent adverbial is a temporal *beim‑Infinitiv*, meaning 'while' [@next b].
+Other prepositions with infinitives are less frequent in adverbial function.
+Some incidental locational examples can be found, like allative ('from') *vom‑Infinitiv* [@next c].

+These adverbials do not adhere to the characteristics of the *Präpositionsinfinitiv*.
+They can move rather freely insides the sentence [@last a] and they can be modified by a genitive [@last b] or an adjective [@next c].

 ::: ex
-- Er geht zum Schwimmen ins Schwimmbad. \
+- Er ist [zum Schwimmen] durch die halbe Stadt gelaufen. \
   (= 'um zu schwimmen')
-- Er verletzt sich beim Schälen einer Avocado. \
+- Er verletzt sich [beim Schälen einer Avocado]. \
   (= 'während dem Schälen')
-- Er fährt vom Einkaufen nach Hause. \
+- Er nimmt den Zug [vom täglichen Einkaufen] nach Hause. \
   (= 'von dem Einkaufen kommend')
 :::